hatayama/uMCP/Packages/src/README.md

 > [!NOTE]
 > By combining these commands, AI can complete complex tasks without human intervention.
-> Particularly effective for repetitive tasks like error fixing and test execution.
+> They are particularly powerful for repetitive tasks like error fixing and test execution.

+## Security Settings

+> [!WARNING]
+> **Features Disabled by Default**
+>
+> The following features are disabled by default because they can execute arbitrary code freely:
+> - `execute-menu-item`: Executing menu items
+> - `run-tests`: Test execution
+>
+> To use these features, you need to enable the corresponding settings in the Security Settings of the uMCP window:
+> - **Allow Test Execution**: Enables the `run-tests` command
+> - **Allow Menu Item Execution**: Enables the `execute-menu-item` command
+> Only enable these features in trusted environments.

-For detailed features, see [FEATURES.md](FEATURES.md).
+For detailed features, please see [FEATURES.md](FEATURES.md).

 ## Usage
 1. Select Window > uMCP.
 A dedicated window will open, so press the "Start Server" button.